 Prices are set for specific customer groups because it is not practical to set individual prices, except for large commercial and industrial customers.
-Consequently, a key step of the pricing approach is grouping connections across each network.
-We group connections based on location and connection size or capacity.
+A key step of the pricing approach is grouping connections across each network, based on location and connection size or capacity.
 These criteria reflect the influence on costs of network and customer characteristics such as geography, rural/urban network density, mains size, protection rating and/or transformer capacity.